 If an impasse is reached in collective bargaining negotiations, existing law establishes a process of fact-finding.
 Under existing law, the findings and recommendations of the fact finder are final and binding if the parties so agree or a statutory panel determines that the findings and recommendations are to be final and binding as to some or all of the issues in dispute.
 (NRS 288.200-288.203) Sections 10 and 15 of this bill eliminate the panel.
-Section 10 also provides that the findings and recommendations are not final and binding unless the governing body or chief executive officer of the local government so elects before the submission of the dispute to fact-finding.
+Section 10 also: (1) provides that the findings and recommendations are not final and binding unless the governing body or chief executive officer of the local government employer so elects before the submission of the dispute to fact-finding; and (2) requires the governing body or chief executive officer, before submission of the dispute to fact-finding, to determine whether the fact finder will issue a decision on the basis of a single final offer by each party for all unresolved issues or a separate final offer by each party for each such issue.
 Sections 8-10 of this bill require public notice of the final offers made by each party during collective bargaining negotiations, mediation and fact-finding.

 Existing law limits the extent to which money in certain governmental funds may be expended by a local government employer pursuant to a collective bargaining agreement or considered by a fact finder or arbitrator in determining the financial ability of the local government employer to pay monetary benefits.
-(NRS 288.200, 288.215, 288.217, 354.6241) Section 13 of this bill provides that a budgeted ending fund balance for certain governmental funds of not more than 16.6 percent of the total budgeted expenditures, less capital outlay: (1) is not subject to collective bargaining negotiations; and (2) must not be considered by a fact finder in resolving issues of financial ability to pay.
+(NRS 288.200, 288.215, 288.217, 354.6241) Section 13 of this bill provides that a budgeted ending fund balance for certain governmental funds of not more than 25 percent of the total budgeted expenditures, less capital outlay: (1) is not subject to collective bargaining negotiations; and (2) must not be considered by a fact finder in resolving issues of financial ability to pay.